Feng Shui: How Your Home Influences Your Well-Being

 According to Chinese culture, everything in the physical world is endowed with a “life energy” called “chi”.
 This life energy is also called “Ki” or “Prana”, depending on the language and culture.
 Feng Shui is concerned with making the most of the energy flow or the chi current.

 One essential condition is that energy be ordered and clean spaces flow freely.
 Chi moves like the air circulating around us.
-Its flow and direction depends on the objects and shapes it finds in its path.
+Its flow and direction depend on the objects and shapes it finds in its path.

 If the energy that enters the home flows harmoniously, it will positively nourish the spaces and their inhabitants.
-On the contrary, if the energy is unbalanced, it will also generate imbalance in the people who inhabit the space.
-This lack of harmony means nervousness, unease… hurting your health and stealing your energy.
+On the contrary, if the energy is unbalanced, it will also generate an imbalance in the people who inhabit the space.
+This lack of harmony means nervousness, unease… hurting your health, and stealing your energy.

 But it’s comforting to know that with the basic rules of feng shui you can order and structure spaces so that energy flows harmoniously and adds balance to your life.